Frequently Asked Questions

 How much time can the student expect to devote to this pathway?

-It would be expected that, on average, students would be spending about two (2) additional hours per week engaged in activities, "hands-on culinary workshops," seminars, classes, activities or projects related to the pathway.
-Activities will be planned in each of the domains of wellness including physical activities, nutrition and culinary workshops, emotional, social and mental components as well.
-The initial phase will begin with the nutrition component.
+It would be expected that, on average, students would be spending about two (2) additional hours per week engaged in activities, hands-on culinary workshops, seminars, classes, activities and/or projects related to the pathway.
+Pathway activities address each of the domains of wellness including physical activity, nutrition and culinary medicine and emotional, social and mental health and wellness.

 The pathway experience will continue throughout the four (or five) years of medical school.
-Upon completion, your transcript will reflect your participation in this extra training/education.
+Upon completion, students’ transcript will reflect their participation in this extracurricular training.

 What are some of the inclusions in this pathway?

-- Just What the Doctor Ordered: Food as Therapy lab, where students will meet monthly to integrate the evidence based science of nutrition and disease prevention they have learned with hands-on cooking participation and demonstrations led by experts.
+- Just What the Doctor Ordered: Food as Therapy Culinary Medicine lab, where students meet monthly to integrate the evidence-based science of nutrition and disease prevention they have learned with hands-on cooking participation and demonstrations led by registered dietitians.
 No culinary experience is necessary!

-- Creation of a student wellness committee dedicated to creating and identifying wellness opportunities on campus and beyond.
-Examples include physical, outdoor, stress-relieving activities;
+- Collaboration with the American Medical Student Association Wellness Committee at CWRU to create and identify wellness opportunities on campus and beyond.
+Examples include physical, outdoor, stress-relieving activities

-- Spiritual wellness sessions focused on an array of topics like mindfulness and meditation, how values impact vocation, and understanding grief; and
+- Emotional wellness sessions focused on an array of topics like mindfulness and meditation, how values impact vocation, building resilience and understanding trauma and loss

 - Physical activity, including: